atul-dubey/Hardware-and-IoT-Projects/README.md

-# Tinkering-with-Arduino
+# Arduino Projects
-The repository contains the projects relates to Arduino.
+This repository contains the sample projects relates to Arduino.
 Feel free to clone, use, alter and play with them as you wish.